zio/zio/docs/howto/migrate/migration-guide.md

 }
 ```

-Now in ZIO 2.x, the `zio.App` trait is deprecated and, we have the `zio.ZIOAppDefault` trait which is simpler than the former approach (Note that the `ZApp` and `ManagedApp` are also deprecated, and we should use the `ZIOAppDefault` instead):
+Now in ZIO 2.x, the `zio.App` trait is deprecated and, we have the `zio.ZIOAppDefault` trait which is simpler than the former approach (Note that the `ZApp` is also deprecated, and we should use the `ZIOAppDefault` instead):

 ```scala mdoc:compile-only
 import zio.ZIOAppDefault